JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 # Description

 The goal of this project is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
-I extracted, processed, and analyized the data set to prepare it for machine learning.
-Then, by developing sales prediction models using Linear Regression, KNN & Random Forest Regressor models I was able to create sales predictions for the stakeholders.
-To help the stakeholders better understand my findings, I've provided in-depth visualizations that show the trends and coorlations that effect sales.
-The stakeholders can use these valuable insights, along with the predictive models, to make informed descisions.
+I extracted, processed, and analyzed the dataset to prepare it for machine learning.
+Then, by developing sales prediction models using Linear Regression, KNN, and Random Forest Regressor models, I was able to create sales predictions for the stakeholders.
+To help the stakeholders better understand my findings, I've provided in-depth visualizations that show the trends and correlations that affect sales.
+The stakeholders can use these valuable insights, along with the predictive models, to make informed decisions.

 # Data